serenaleung/aspire/README.md

 ### UX Suggestions

 - For the initial state of added emails, it's a little out of user norm for the email tag to not be outlined/coloured.
 I see that it's bolded but it's still pretty different from what users are used to - bold usually means important but in this case the meaning is a bit lost.
 It's not really until I hover over a valid email or add another email that I know for sure it was successfully added.
 Moreover, because the x only shows up on hover, that means that the added emails would shift every time someone hovers over an added email that is not the most recently added one.
-Or when the input width is long enough for a new input but on hover it isn't, that would also cause a shift to a new line only on hover.
+Or when the input width is long enough for a new input but on hover it isn't, that would also cause a shift to a new line, such that when the mouse stops hovering that item, the line would disappear.
 I would suggest to make the intial added state more obvious such as include a non disappearing x/outline/colored etc. so that users don't have to try to figure out what they are already supposed know, and don't have to see a shift on every hover.
 - For inputs that are invalid as emails, it may be helpful to include the reason in text - eg. "The email was already added".
 This helps the user know immediately without guessing as to why their input did not work/is considered invalid

 ## Other Information